-One of the trending fields in the IT industry is Big Data, where the company deals with a large amount of customer data and derive useful insights that help their business and provide customers with better service.
-One of the challenges is to handle and transfer these large volumes of data from one end to another for analysis or processing, this is where Kafka (a reliable messaging system) comes into the play, which helps in collection and transportation of huge volume of data in real-time.
+One of the trending fields in the IT industry is Big Data.
+The company deals with a large amount of customer data and derives useful insights that help their business and provide customers with better service.
+One of the challenges is handling and transferring these large volumes of data from one end to another for analysis or processing; this is where Kafka (a reliable messaging system) comes into play, which helps in the collection and transportation of a huge volume of data in real-time.
 Kafka is designed for distributed high throughput systems and is a good fit for large-scale message processing applications.
 Kafka supports many of today’s best commercial and industrial applications.
 There is a demand for Kafka professionals having strong skills and practical knowledge.

-In this article, we will learn about Kafka, its features, use cases and understand some notable applications where it is used.
+This article will learn about Kafka, its features, use cases, and understand some notable applications where it is used.

 What is Kafka?

 The features that make Apache Kafka better than other messaging systems and applicable to real-time systems are its high availability, immediate, automatic recovery from node failures and supports low latency message delivery.
-These features of Apache Kafka help in integrating it with large scale data systems and makes it an ideal component for communication.
+Apache Kafka’s features help integrate it with large scale data systems and make it an ideal component for communication.

 Top Kafka Applications

-In this section of the article, we will see some popular and widely implemented use cases and see some real-life implementation of Kafka.
+This section of the article will see some popular and widely implemented use cases and see some real-life implementation of Kafka.

 1. Twitter: Stream Processing Activity

-Twitter is a social networking platform that uses Storm-Kafka (open-source stream processing tool) as a part of their stream processing infrastructure, where input data(tweets) are consumed for aggregation, transformations, and enrichment for further consumption or follow-up processing activities.
+Twitter is a social networking platform that uses Storm-Kafka (an open-source stream processing tool) as a part of its stream processing infrastructure.
+In turn, input data(tweets) are consumed for aggregation, transformations, and enrichment for further consumption or follow-up processing activities.

 2. LinkedIn: Stream Processing & Metrics

-LinkedIn uses Kafka for streaming data and for operational metrics activity.
-LinkedIn uses Kafka for its additional features such as Newsfeed for consuming messages and performing analysis on the data received.
+LinkedIn uses Kafka for streaming data and operational metrics activity.
+LinkedIn uses Kafka for its additional features, such as Newsfeed, for consuming messages and performing analysis on the data received.

 3. Netflix: Real-time Monitoring & Stream Processing